Winter adventure: Los Angeles prelude

 This was our fourth visit to LA but E’s first.
 I've written in previous posts that LA isn't really my kind of place, and multiple visits haven't changed my impression.
 That said, we had a fab day!

-Even though W and I had been to Santa Monica Pier before (during our 2008 stopover on the way home from Orlando) we headed down there again, hoping to also see a bit of Malibu.
+Even though W and I had been to Santa Monica Pier before, we headed down there again, hoping to also see a bit of Malibu.
 Our first visit to the Pier had been on a busy Saturday evening, so it was lovely to walk around sans people.
 As our photos show, the light at that time of the morning was stunning.

 Sure, it's a bit kitsch at the pier, but there is some history to the place.
 The pier first opened in 1909.
 Its carousel was built in 1922.
-The pier is an iconic part of the LA landscape and if you Google filming locations at the pier, you'll find a long list of film and television appearances, dating right back to the 1930s.
+The pier is an iconic part of the LA landscape and Googling filming locations at the pier will throw up a long list of film and television appearances, dating right back to the 1930s.

 The beach was also quiet and again, looked stunning in the early morning sunlight.
-The little bit you can see in my photos is part of a 5.6km stretch of beach along the Pacific Coast Highway that is dotted with parks and picnic areas.
-It's super flat near the pier, as you can see in my photos, and there's a significant expanse of sand, with boardwalks in places.
-Nice!
+The little bit seen in my photos is part of a 5.6km stretch of beach along the Pacific Coast Highway that is dotted with parks and picnic areas.
+It's super flat near the pier and there's a significant expanse of sand, with boardwalks in places.
+I like this part of LA as it feels more authentic and less grimy than some of the other parts.

 Thinking back to that morning, I know we attempted a drive north along the Malibu coast, hoping to see something of the famous beaches and fancy homes that feature in films and television shows set in LA.
 We were somewhat disappointed by our jaunt, but perhaps we weren’t looking in the right places.
 We gave up after a bit and headed to the Hollywood sign, our main activity for the day.

-Travel tip: You can't touch the Sign itself and the up-close view is from above and behind the Sign.
-It's easy enough to walk up on your own, but there are some guided walks and horse rides up there.
-Public bus is also an option to get to the trailheads.
+It's not possible to touch the sign itself and the up-close view is from above and behind the sign.
+It's easy enough to walk up independently, but there are some guided walks and horse rides up there.
+Public bus is also an option to get to the trailheads

 The views of LA as we made our way up to the Sign were spectacular.
 We were lucky to have a smog-free-ish day, so visibility was good.
 As noted above, the winter weather felt much like it does in our part of Australia – cool in the morning but beautifully warm during the day.

 My research tells me that the round trip is around 10km and a 335-metre climb to 520 metres elevation.
-You need a few hours to make it to the top and back, depending on your walking speed.
+I'd suggest allowing a few hours to make it to the top and back, depending on walking speed.
 I would describe the hike as moderately challenging, as feels like quite a distance although not too steep other than the bit of climbing at the end.
 It's easy enough to follow the paths.

 We drove straight to the Orange Outlet Mall after the hike, where I’d been shopping with our son during our 2012 stay in LA.
 This being the weekend before Christmas, the Mall was completely mad, with police officers managing the traffic in the car park.
 I’m surprised we even found a park!
-We fuelled up at the Subway (disappointing as it was, with the lack of salad options compared with home) and hit the sales.
-I remember that we bought some good stuff as back then, the AU dollar fared well against the US, and there were stores in the States that we didn’t yet have in Australia.
+We fuelled up at the Subway, although our sandwiches were a tad disappointing, as there were not as many salad options as we were used to.
+We battled the crowds in the pre-Christmas sales and I know we bought a bit of stuff, but I can't for the life of me remember what it was!
+I just know that the AU dollar fared well against the US, and there were stores in the States that we didn’t yet have in Australia.

 Our LA stopover was the first leg of our 2016 winter adventure.
 The trip had a special meaning for me as I had been through a major ordeal that year that resulted in permanent hearing loss in my right ear.
 I have posted my reflections on what the trip overall meant to me at the end of my NYC post, but here are some thoughts on the LA part of the trip.